daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 But many markets have large entry costs, first-mover advantages, and perhaps continuously increasing returns to scale.
 This will lead to  monopoly or oligopoly in the absence of regulation.

-Perhaps even more crucially, Most products are also 'differentiated'; if one firm charges slightly more than another firm, it will still capture the demand from those people whose are 'close' to it.
+Perhaps even more crucially, most products are also 'differentiated'; if one firm charges slightly more than another firm, it will still capture the demand from those people whose are 'close' to it.
 People will pay a little extra to not travel as far.
 They will also pay a little extra to get the product that most suits their preferences.
 In this case, with free entry, we have something known as  'monopolistic competition', which has some of the characteristics of monopoly (e.g., pricing above marginal cost) and some characteristics of perfect competition (e.g., zero long-run profits).
 This model is  another candidate for bring the dominant model; there is an active debate about this!

 \bigskip